jancarloonce/alfm-app/README.md

 # ALFM Fund Tracker

-Personal investment tracker for **ALFM Global Multi-Asset Income Fund (PHP)** — a BlackRock-backed mutual fund distributed by BPI in the Philippines.
+Personal investment tracker for **ALFM Global Multi-Asset Income Fund (PHP)**:a BlackRock-backed mutual fund distributed by BPI in the Philippines.

 ## What it does